 From this episode the CIA developed one of its most potent psychological weapons against political dissent: the “conspiracy theory” label.
 Over its 50-year lifespan the label has time and again demonstrated its effectiveness in policing the public sphere by calling into question the credibility and even the sanity of journalists, academics, or any other public figure that dares question authorized myths for the masses.

 An unusual situation has developed over the past few days in Broward County that calls the ensuing “Florida recount” into further question.
 “Provisional Ballot Boxes” were found in the trunk of a rental car returned to the Fort Lauderdale Airport.
 The car was last driven by one of Broward Elections Supervisor Brenda Snipes’ employees, more of which below.

-Shortly after an Avis employee tipped off independent journalist Laura Loomer to the find a bomb scare was apparently received by airport officials.
+Shortly after an Avis employee tipped off independent journalist Laura Loomer, a bomb scare was apparently telephoned in to airport officials.

 In the wake of the Parkland shooting a handful of individuals pointed to one of many especially glaring discrepancies in the event’s coverage.
 An odd video depicts an apparent Marjory Stoneman Douglas High School student rehearsing a pro-gun control rant.

 She’s doing so at the prompting of David Hogg, the would be high school-attendee and aspiring journalist, on the morning of February 14, 2018.
 This footage then oddly aired after the “live” Parkland incident that afternoon.
 To make matters more confusing, the individual goes by “Alex Vieux” in the morning, and “Isabelle Robinson” hours later as the same footage is widely broadcast in the aftermath of the event.